-We next consider a third pipe.
+Next, we examine a third pipe.
 This one refers to the proportion of government bonds denominated in local currency that are held by non-residents.
-The proportion is with respect to their total quantity, held by residents and non-residents.

-All else being equal, if the proportion is higher (lower), then under adverse conditions, the probability of a notable bond outflow will be higher (lower) because more (less) investors would prefer to exit their position in local bonds.
+Such a proportion is with respect to the total quantity: held by non-residents as well as residents.
+All else being equal, if the proportion is lower (higher), then the probability of a marked bond outflow (inflow) will be lower (higher) because more (less) investors would prefer to exit their position in local bonds.
 In general, a greater proportion of non-residents holding local bonds could be seen as reflecting favorably with respect to pipes.
-That said, neither a high nor a low proportion by themselves should be interpreted in absolute terms.
+That said, neither a high nor a low proportion by itself should be interpreted in absolute terms.

 Figure 5.
 Quantile Regressors for the Proportion of Local Currency Debt Held by Non-residents.

 Notes: Quantile regressions including the VIX index, the difference between local and U.S. term premiums, the changes in foreign reserves excluding gold, EMTA bond trading volume, and the proportion of local currency Debt Held by Non-residents.
 Red error bars indicate confidence intervals at a 10% level.
 We consider an explanatory horizon; i.e., h = 0.